AdobeDocs/experience-manager-64.nl-NL/help/forms/using/changing-font-interface.md

 ---
 title: Het lettertype in de interface wijzigen
-seo-title: Het lettertype in de interface wijzigen
+seo-title: Changing the font on the interface
 description: Hoe u de lettertypen in de gebruikersinterface selectief kunt wijzigen.
-seo-description: Hoe u de lettertypen in de gebruikersinterface selectief kunt wijzigen.
+seo-description: How to change the fonts on the user interface selectively.
 uuid: d079f656-76f8-4908-9989-dde79e215eb2
 contentOwner: robhagat
 content-type: reference